walkenho/walkenho.github.io/_posts/2023-01-19-how-to-create-a-computer-vision-model-to-save-the-ugly-duckling-from-a-youth-of-misery-in-less-than-30-lines-of-code.md

 If you have specified example images, you need to upload them.
 Again, Git-LFS is required.

 And that's it!
-Upload everything to HuggingFace and tell your friends! :)
+Upload everything to Hugging Face and tell your friends! :)

 ## Final Thoughts